These guides are AI-generated educational summaries — not legal or medical advice.

 Assuming remission means the claim is over or no longer ratable

-Why: Veterans in remission still have important rights under DC 7914.
+Veterans in remission still have important rights under DC 7914.
 Any change in rating is subject to 38 CFR 3.105(e) protections.
 Residual endocrine dysfunction (hormone deficiencies, functional limitations) is ratable even in the absence of active cancer, and recurrence immediately restores the 100% rating.

-Do this instead: Understand that 'in remission' does not mean your disability is gone.
+Instead: Understand that 'in remission' does not mean your disability is gone.
 File for and document all residual conditions.
 Monitor for recurrence and report any suspected recurrence to VA promptly, as this immediately triggers re-entitlement to 100%.

 Impact: Post-treatment residual and recurrence ratings